jsiebens/tskeyservice/README.md

 - TS_API_KEY: a Tailscale API key
 - TS_KEYS_ISSUER: a trusted OIDC Issuer url (e.g. https://token.actions.githubusercontent.com)
 - TS_KEYS_TAGS: comma-separated list of ACL tags
-- TS_KEY_BEXPR: a boolean expression to filter OIDC tokens (based on claims) when creating auth keys
+- TS_KEYS_BEXPR: a boolean expression to filter OIDC tokens (based on claims) when creating auth keys

 The last setting is quit important as it allows you to filter OIDC tokens and only creating auth keys when the token has some certain claims.